hmrc/tariff-classification-frontend/README.md

 This service requires the installation of some dependencies before it can be run using Service Manager.
 See [pdf-generator-service](https://github.com/hmrc/pdf-generator-service).

-Running PDF Generator Service locally on Mac OSX (currently) requires running an older version.
+Running the pdf-generator-service locally on Mac OSX (currently) requires running an older version.

 Run `sm --start PDF_GENERATOR_SERVICE -r 1.20.0`